Rodney Sneijder: RKC Waalwijk

 Upon returning to his parent club, Sneijder held a discussions with Manager Frank de Boer about his future, but was told he would be playing in the reserve if he returned.

 On 9 July 2012 it was announced that Rodney Sneijder had taken a two-year contract with the club from Waalwijk, where he was reunited with Manager Erwin Koeman.
 Sneijder signed a two-year contract with the North Brabant club, lasting through June 2014.
 According to Rodney, Wesley said the move to RKC was right for him, citing quick development.

 In his full debut with RKC, Sneijder scored two goals to help his new side to a 3–2 victory over Dutch giants PSV on 12 August.
-Sneijder scored his third goal of the season, in the second round of the KNVB Cup, in a 5-0 win over Lisse on 25 September 2012.
+Sneijder scored his third goal of the season, in the second round of the KNVB Cup, in a 5–0 win over Lisse on 25 September 2012.
 Sneijder continued to be in the first team by the half of the season, but his first team place was under threat and mostly came on as a substitute, with Koeman preferring Nourdin Boukhari, citing more experience.
-Sneijder ended his 2012-13 season after suffering a hamstring injury, which he sustained during a 1-1 draw against Feyenoord.
-Although recovered from a hamstring injury, there was a chance for Sneijder to return to the first team in the final game of the season, but wasn't included in the squad.
+Sneijder ended his 2012–13 season after suffering a hamstring injury, which he sustained during a 1–1 draw against Feyenoord.
+Although recovered from a hamstring injury, there was a chance for Sneijder to return to the first team in the final game of the season, but he wasn't included in the squad.
 In his first season at RKC, Sneijder made twenty-six appearances and scoring three times for the club.

-In his second season at RKC, Sneijder find himself linked with a move to Şanlıurfaspor, but the talks never took place.
+In his second season at RKC, Sneijder found himself linked with a move to Şanlıurfaspor, but the talks never took place.
 However, the relationship between Koeman and Sneijder was strained and was considering selling him, after the talks between the pair, the relationship was amended.
-Having made no appearance and appeared two matches as an un-used substitute, it was announced that Sneijder and the club reached agreement to allow Sneijder to find a club.
+Having made no appearance and appeared two matches as an un-used substitute, it was announced that Sneijder and the club reached agreement to allow Sneijder to find a new club.